 • A 2006 study by independent experts found that plutonium pits have a credible minimum lifetime of over 100 years.
 A 2008 publication entitled "National Security and Nuclear Weapons in the 21st Century" by the Department of Energy and Department of Defense wrote that the best estimate of minimum plutonium pit life is 85-100 years.
-A 2012 study by Lawrence Livermore National Laboratory reported that pits have a lifetime of up to 150 years.
-Source:

-https://dod.defense.gov/Portals/1/Documents/pubs/ nuclearweaponspolicy.pdf.
-The Trump 2018 Nuclear Posture Review indicates that the average age of plutonium pits in the active U.S. stockpile is around 36 years.
-(See https://www.nukewatch.org/facts/nwd/WeaponsAge.pdf)
+A 2012 study by Lawrence Livermore National Laboratory concluded that "no unexpected aging issues are appearing in plutonium that has been accelerated to an equivalent of \sim 150 years of age."
+The Trump 2018 Nuclear Posture Review and other documents indicate that the average age of plutonium pits in the active U.S. stockpile is around 36 years.